Rod Hilton

-Passionate, hardworking polyglot programmer with strong CS background and over a decade of experience following good engineering principles (TDD, CI, SOLID, DRY, YAGNI) developing scalable backend services, web applications, and client applications
+Passionate, hardworking polyglot programmer with a strong CS background and 20+ years applying engineering practices (TDD, CI, SOLID, DRY, YAGNI) to build scalable backend services, web applications, and client applications.

-APX architect, building the platform underpinnings of Axon's software offerings for evidence management
+APX architect, building the platform underpinnings of Axon's software offerings with a focus on distributed system resiliency

 Compute interfaces team member, building segmentation and augmentation tools for customer marketing campaigns

-Core Tweet Service backend team, storing and serving all Tweets within Twitter at massive scale
+Worked on Core Tweet Service and Developer Platform, storing and serving Tweets at global scale.

 Cross-Platform team, built Common Services Tier middleware service layer and customer-facing web portals.